CPMS allows you to customize your wireless hardware -wireless SoCs, modules, and MCUs with advanced security and unique certificates.

 Programming the device in the end system requires certain pins to be accessible.
 Then using software tools and hardware the device can be programmed.

 Acquiring devices already programmed then installing them into the system.
-These devices can come from Silicon Labs, its distributors, or a third-party service.
+These devices can come from Silicon Labs, distributors, or third-party.

 In-House Device Programming

 The do-it-yourself option where devices are programmed once received in-house.
-This either uses Silicon Labs hardware and tools or third party programmers.
+This either uses Silicon Labs hardware and tools or third-party.

 In-system programming involves programming the device after it has been installed in the end system.
 For this method access to the debug pins is made available so that the device can be programmed.
 The pins vary depending on the debug interface and device.